Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 <h1>Vulnerability Management With Tenable Nessus</h1>

 <h2>Description</h2>
 This project involves creating an interactive vulnerability management lab that simulates real-world cybersecurity scenarios.
-We will use Tenable Nessus Essentials as the vulnerability scanner and VMWare as the virtualization software.
+We will use Tenable Nessus Essentials as the vulnerability management software and VMWare as the virtualization software.
 Inside a virtual machine running Windows 10, we'll install old deprecated software by Mozilla Firefox and VLC Media Player to simulate typical security vulnerabilities.
 Through comprehensive vulnerability scans, we'll identify and analyze potential risks within the system.
 The final phase of the project will concentrate on implementing effective remediation strategies, providing hands-on experience in vulnerability management.
 <br />

 <h2>Utilities</h2>